Engine: TU5J2 (text is applicaple also to other 8 valve petrol TU-series engines)

 Now that the cam follower is out of the way, it's time to remove the valve springs.
 First must be ensured that the valves cannot fall down into the cylinder.
 I used a piece of rope and it worked just fine for me - low tech fool-proof kind of way.
 Pressurized air is also a possibility.
 You just need an air compressor and an adapter for the sparkplug hole.
 Valve spring tool is a must, I wouldn't even try without it.
 Luckily there exists cheap valve spring tools for weekend mechanics.
 Mine cost around 15e.
 Here the spring is removed and the old seal is visible:

 The seals were hardened and risen up a couple of millimeters.
 Put some tape to locking grooves on the valve stems to prevent scraping the new seals.
 I used a 11mm 1/4" socket (long one) to tap the new seal into place.
-Don't scrape the stem in any time.

 Go through all cylinders as shown above.
 Here's the job done, only the last cam followers have to be assembled, valve clearances adjusted, ECU and coil put to their place.